 If you find something you absolutely love in a souvenir shop that you can’t get anywhere else (and it fits in your daily budget), go for it.
 But if you want something for yourself as a memento, choose a simple item like a keychain or a postcard.
 They’re far more portable and cost effective.

 These travel savings tips are just the tip of the iceberg (see what I did there?) in the world of personal finance for globetrotters.
-From finding affordable family airfare to freelancing, here are a few additional ways you can save money effectively and stretch your travel budget:
+From finding affordable family airfare to freelancing, here are a few additional ways you can stretch your travel budget: